１．Business expansion focusing on sound and music

 ３．Our Brand Name is Bigger Overseas than in Japan

-Our overseas sales occupy about 90 percent all sales, which means our brand is known more overseas than in Japan.
-The biggest market is the United States with sales for Zoom North America in charge of sales in North America reaching 31% of consolidated sales.
-This is followed by 18% from southern Europe consisting of Italy, France, Spain, and Portugal and 12% from Central Europe consisting of Germany, Benelux countries, Austria, Poland, Czech Republic, Slovakia, and the Baltic States.
-While sales from China currently occupy only 4%, the market is rapidly growing as Western culture disseminates more than ever.
-Note that, while sales networks in Southeast Asia, Latin America, and the Middle East included in Others, 10% still rely on the conventional method centered on musical instrument stores with the gradual emergence of Western-style consumer electronics stores and online retailers; these markets are becoming potential growing markets along with the increase of disposable incomes in middle-class families in these regions.
+Our overseas sales occupy about 80 percent all sales, which means our brand is known more overseas than in Japan.
+The biggest market is the United States with sales for Zoom North America in charge of sales in North America reaching 38% of consolidated sales.
+This is followed by 21% from Japan 16% from South Europe; the region includes Italy, France, Spain and Portugal, 11% from Central Europe; the region includes Germany, the three Benelux states, Austria, Poland, Czechoslovakia, the three Baltic states and others.
+While sales from China currently occupy only 2%, the market is rapidly growing as Western culture disseminates more than ever.
+Note that, while sales networks in Southeast Asia, Latin America, and the Middle East included in Others, 12% still rely on the conventional method centered on musical instrument stores with the gradual emergence of Western-style consumer electronics stores and online retailers; these markets are becoming potential growing markets along with the increase of disposable incomes in middle-class families in these regions.

 ４．Various Product Categories